 This course is conducted in English.
 The course content may change according to the needs.

-Chapters and reading material must be read before classes are conducted.
-Class discussion and cases study will be used extensively.
+Students are required to read the material before classes.
+Class discussions and cases study will be used to improve understanding.

 1. Pearson Education, Ricky W. Griffin, Micheal W. Pustay, International Business - A Managerial Perspective 9th edition 2020